 We must begin to pray as the psalmist does here, with confession and repentance.
 Repentance not just from specific sins but from worldliness, self-service, and human dependence.
 Repentance from “doing church” our way and the world’s way.

-Only on the basis of true, heart-felt repentance we can pray the rest of the passage: for revival, salvation from our errors, protection from returning to our folly, for returning to a sincere love and reverence for our God alone and above all else.
+Only on the basis of true, heart-felt repentance can we pray the rest of the passage: for revival, salvation from our errors, protection from returning to our folly, and for returning to a sincere love and reverence for our God alone and above all else.

 How shall we pray during these difficult times?
 Let us begin with prayers of repentance and submission to the will of our God.
 Let us ask Him to open our eyes to our folly so that we can escape it by His power and deliverance and not return to it again.